 The Norwegian Board of Health Supervision is the superior authority for dealing with complaints, and isues guidelines, provides training, and carries out other measures to ensure that complaints are dealt with correctly and in a similar way in all the counties.
 Individual decisions about complaints cannot be appealed against to the Norwegian Board of Health Supervision.

-The Norwegian Board of Health Supervision (the central office) is the superior, national supervision authority.
-The office has about 95 employees, of which about 30 are lawyers, about 15 are doctors, 10-15 are other health care personnel, about 10 are professionals within the field of social work and about 10 are social scientists.
+The Norwegian Board of Health Supervision is the superior, national supervision authority.
+The office has about 115 employees in 2013, of which about lawyers, doctors, health care personnel, professionals within the fields of child welfare, social work and social scientists.

-The leader of the supervision services is the director general of the Norwegian Board of Health Supervision.
+From 2013 the director general of the Norwegian Board of Health Supervision is Jan Fredrik Andresen.

 These pages include: